 Do I still have to visit a branch in person to show my ‘Right to Work’?

-Can a worker claim expenses due to working from home?
+Can I claim expenses due to working from home?

-This would be for the client to determine.
-If they believe there is a reasonable basis for this then consultants may ask our clients to confirm and communicate this to the worker accordingly.
-Where applicable we are asking Clients to provide letters to workers evidencing that they are key workers.
+This would be for the client where the work is performed to determine.
+If they believe there is a reasonable basis for this then our consultants will ask our clients to confirm and communicate this to the worker accordingly.
+Where applicable we are asking clients to provide letters to workers evidencing that they are key workers.